code4me-me/code4me/code4me-server/README.md

 - `ide`: the ide the request was fired from
 - `keybind`: a boolean indicating whether the keybind was used to autocomplete
 - `pluginVersion`: the version of the plugin that made the request
+- `storeContext`: a boolean indicating whether the user allows to store the context

 #### Response body
 ```